jackmead515/kona_coffee/README.md

 - format - format the dataset and create a yolo compatible dataset

 - train - train the model!

+## Steps For Leaf Annotations

+- split - split images into smaller images

+- classify - classify the leaf with leaf rust or not

 ## Models For Transfer Learning